 The device does feature real barista-style blooming.
 The water is heated to the ideal brewing temperature, then sprinkled evenly over the coffee to let it degas.
 Once the wetting process is complete, the coffee is brewed directly into a sealed thermal carafe.

-Fans of pour-over coffee who struggle to find time in the morning to brew the perfect carafe will enjoy the timer feature on the Barista Brain.
 This coffee maker can be programmed thanks to the 24-hour timer and will even let you know the freshness of the coffee remaining in the thermal carafe.
 This is not something I’d personally use, but I know that plenty of early risers appreciate this function.